RAloysia/course-recommendation-app/README.md

 🛠️ **Technology Stack**

 Streamlit: A powerful and easy-to-use framework for creating web applications.

 scikit-learn: Utilized for the machine learning models that drive the recommendation system.

 Pandas: Used for data manipulation and analysis.

 Python: The core programming language behind the project.

 📂 **Project Structure**

-app.py: The main application file where all the logic and UI components are implemented. requirements.txt: Lists all the Python packages required to run this app.
+app.py: The main application file where all the logic and UI components are implemented.

+requirements.txt: Lists all the Python packages required to run this app.

 Dataset: The data used to train and test the recommendation engine.
-Make sure this file is in the correct format before running the app.

 **🙌 Acknowledgements**